 An American man returns to a corrupt, Japanese-occupied Shanghai four months before Pearl Harbor and discovers his friend has been killed.
 While he unravels the mysteries of the death, he falls in love and discovers a much larger secret.Written by

-The project was set to roll early 2008 in China but the authorities blocked the shoot just weeks before production was set to begin.
-China's exit meant walking away from sets that had been built at a cost of $3 million.
-Weinstein Co. shifted the shoot to London and Thailand, where sets have been built re-creating Shanghai's old colonial architecture.
+The project was set to roll in early 2008 in China, but the authorities blocked the shoot just a few weeks before production was set to begin.
+China's exit meant walking away from sets that had been built, at a cost of three million dollars.
+The Weinstein Company shifted the shoot to London and Thailand, where sets have been built re-creating Shanghai's old colonial architecture.
 See more »

 Was this review helpful to you?

 | Report this